klusta-team/example/README.md

 ### Windows users

-1. Download and run the all-in-one installer for Windows 64-bit `klustaviewa-setup.exe` in the **software repository**.
+1. Download and run the all-in-one installer for Windows 64-bit `klustaviewa-setup.exe` [here](https://drive.google.com/folderview?id=0BwTrbfNJNihcd25Cc2xNN1IwZGM&usp=sharing).
 You may need to restart your computer afterwards to ensure that your system PATH is updated.

 2. Download the example package (150MB) `klusta-example.zip` in the **example data repository** and extract it in a directory.